stclib/STC/docs/csmap_api.md

 ## Header file

-All csmap definitions and prototypes may be included in your C source file by including a single header file.
+All csmap definitions and prototypes are available by including a single header file.

 ```c
 #include <stc/csmap.h>